Building your leadership skills as a first-time founder

 Note: This content is for informational purposes only.
 It doesn't necessarily reflect the views of Rho and should not be construed as legal, tax, benefits, financial, accounting, or other advice.
 If you need specific advice for your business, please consult with an expert, as rules and regulations change regularly.

 Rho is a fintech company, not a bank or an FDIC-insured depository institution.
-Checking account and card services provided by Webster Bank, N.A., member FDIC; savings account services provided by American Deposit Management Co. and its partner banks.
-Mastercard® and the circles design are trademarks of Mastercard International Incorporated.
-International and foreign currency payments services provided by Wise US., Inc. FDIC deposit insurance coverage is available only to protect you against the failure of an FDIC-insured bank that holds your deposits and is subject to FDIC limitations and requirements.
+Checking account and card services provided by Webster Bank N.A., member FDIC.
+Savings account services provided by American Deposit Management Co. and its partner banks.
+International and foreign currency payments services are provided by Wise US Inc. FDIC deposit insurance coverage is available only to protect you against the failure of an FDIC-insured bank that holds your deposits and subject to FDIC limitations and requirements.
 It does not protect you against the failure of Rho or other third party.

-All rights reserved. © 2019-2024 Under Technologies, Inc. dba Rho Technologies.
+© 2019-2025 Under Technologies, Inc. DBA Rho Technologies.
 Rho is a trademark of Under Technologies, Inc.